hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Gave digressions a lift;
 >
-> And in Byron 'tis found
+> And in Byron it is found
 >
 > That they often abound;
 >